-Goal Description Goal: Plan, Monitor and Administer Entitlement Grant Programs.
-Evaluate upcoming needs related to affordable housing, fair housing, non-housing and the non-homeless special needs populations over a five-year period.
-Objective: Continue to Plan, Monitor and Administer Entitlement Grant Programs and ensure compliance with Federal Regulations.
+2 Goal Name Promote Fair Housing in the Area Goal Description Goal: Plan, Monitor and Administer Entitlement Grant Programs.
+Evaluate upcoming needs related to affordable housing, fair housing, non-housing and the non-homeless special needs populations Objective: Continue to Plan, Monitor and Administer Entitlement Grant Programs and insure compliance with Federal Regulations.
 This will include the following actions: 1.
-Fair Housing Training & Outreach: The Office of Housing and Community Development (OHCD) will enter into a Memorandum of Agreement with the Prince William County Human Rights Commission to perform Fair Housing related activities.
+Fair Housing Training & Outreach: The Office of Housing and Community Development (OHCD) will enter into a Memorandum of Agreement with the Prince William County Human Rights Commission to perform Fair Housing Media Awareness & Outreach.
 3 Goal Name Expand Affordable Housing Options Goal Description Goal: Improve the condition and availability of affordable housing over a five-year period.
-Objectives: Improve the condition of and access to affordable housing options in the Prince William Area.
-These actions will include: Provide major Rehabilitation funding to low and moderate-income at 80% or below the median income Countywide owner-occupied homeowners in the Prince William Area, with housing rehabilitation needs under Neighborhood Housing Rehabilitation Program (NHRP).
-Provide funding for down payment and closing cost assistance for low and moderate-income first-time homebuyers purchasing homes for owner occupancy through the First-Time Homebuyer Program (FTHB).
-Eligible applicants must be at or below 80% of the area median income as determined by HUD annually, and must live or work in the Prince William Area, and properties to be purchased must be located within the Prince William Area.
-Provide Funding for low- and moderate-income (LMI) Prince William County residents to be provided with financial education, budgeting; pre- and post-purchase homeownership counseling to assist first- time homebuyers.
-4 Goal Name CHDO Set Aside
+Description Objectives: Improve the condition of and access to affordable housing options in the Prince William Area.
+These actions will include: Provide major Rehabilitation funding to low and moderate-income at 80% or below the median income Countywide owner-occupied homeowners with housing repair needs under Neighborhood Housing Rehabilitation Program (NHRP).
+2. Provide funding for down payment and closing cost for first time homebuyer purchasing homes for owner occupancy.
+Eligible applicants are low and moderate-income at 80% or below the median income Countywide, First-Time Homebuyer Program (FTHB).
+3. Provide Funding for provide to low- and moderate-income (LMI) Prince William County residents for credit counseling; pre and post-purchase homeownership counseling to assist first- time homebuyers.
+CDBG funds utilized for the NHRP Program in the City of Manassas may be targeted to certain residential neighborhoods, as determined by the City Council.

-Goal Description Goal: Improve the condition and availability of affordable housing over a five-year period.
-Objective: Increase the viability for potential homeownership and Rental housing opportunities.
-This includes the following actions: 1.
-Provide funding to CHDO organization for operating funds and development fees to develop affordable housing for low-moderate income homeownership and rental housing.
-5 Goal Name Enhance Access to Public Facilities & ADA Accessibility Goal Description Goal: Improve living conditions by addressing housing and non-housing community development for special needs and low to moderate income households over a five-year period, including ADA accessible projects Objective: Address community needs through improvements to public facilities.
-6 Goal Name Provide Support for Public Service Programs Goal Description Goal: Help address the needs of homeless and non-homeless special needs populations in the Prince William Area over a five-year period Objectives: Provide support to public service providers in the Area to help increase access to public service options.
+Goal Name CHDO Set Aside CHDO Set Aside Goal Description Goal: Improve the condition and availability of affordable housing over a five-year period.
+2000 p Objective: Increase the viability for potential homeownership and Rental housing opportunities.
+This includes the following actions: Provide funding to CHDO organization for operating funds and development fees to develop affordable housing for low-moderate income homeownership and rental housing.
+Goal Name Enhance Access to Public Facilities & ADA Accessibility Goal Description Goal: Improve living conditions in by addressing housing and non-housing community development for special needs and low to moderate income households over a five-year period, including ADA accessible projects.
+Objective: Address community needs through improvements to public facilities.
+Goal Name Provide Support for Public Service Programs Goal Goal: Help address the needs of homeless and non-homeless special needs populations in the Prince William Area Description Objectives: Provide support to public service providers in the Area to help increase access to public service options.
 This includes the following actions: Provide funding for public service providers that serve low to moderate income households and special needs populations including, but not limited to, the elderly, victims of domestic violence, persons with substance abuse disorders, and persons with disabilities.
-7 Goal Name Program Administration

-Goal: Support program implementation in the Prince William Area through Program Administration These actions include: 1.
+Goal Name Program Administration Goal Description Goal: Support program implementation in the Prince William Area through Program Administration • These actions include: 1.
 Support CDBG programs with CDBG Program Administration funds 2.
-Support HOME programs with HOME Program Administration funds 3.
-Support ESG programs with ESG Program Administration funds
+Support HOME programs with HOME Program Administration funds Goal Name Goal Name Goal Name Goal Description